Review: Bianca Del Rio’s Not Today, Satan!

 IMG_3980.PNG

-I won’t deny that some of the content is a little on the uncomfortable side for me, but there’s never too much of the danger-zone references and I realise of course that you have to roll with the punches at a comedy gig.
+One of the best things about Del Rio’s comedy is how bitingly perceptive it is.
+It’s brilliantly entertaining to hear the no-holds-barred views of someone fearless enough to say everything they think, especially if the content is the cynical, exasperated war cry of a mature, intelligent mind driven to sass-overdrive by the insufferable.
+I won’t deny that some of the content is a little on the uncomfortable side for me, but I realise of course that you have to roll with the punches at a comedy gig.
 If you see an infamously merciless performer like Del Rio, you’d better be prepared to pick your jaw up off the floor in time for the material which really gets you cackling.
 It’s part of the brand of humour and that’s why Del Rio can get away with anything – the audience will never fall out of love with the knuckle-ride of a Del Rio rant.

 img_3975

-One thought on “Review: Bianca Del Rio’s Not Today, Satan!
+2 thoughts on “Review: Bianca Del Rio’s Not Today, Satan!

 Add yours

-Leave a Reply
+Leave a comment

 Website Powered by WordPress.com.